GerbrichFerdinands/asreview-thesis/manuscript/manuscript/simulation_study_results.rst

 Results
 -------

+The figures below shows the recall curves of simulations for all model-dataset combinations.
+These curves plot recall as a function of the proportion of publications screened.
+The curves represent the average recall over 15 trials (\pm) the standard error of the mean in the direction of the y-axis.
+The x-axis is cut off at 40% since all for simulations, the models reached 95% recall after screening 40% of the publications.
+The dashed horizontal lines indicate the RRF@10 values, the dashed vertical lines the WSS@95 values.
+The dashed grey diagonal line corresponds to the expected recall curve when publications are screened in a random order.

 First of all, models showed much higher performance for some datasets than for others.
 While performance on the PTSD (Figure 2a) and the